ProjetsPL/treehouse-theme/collections/_posts/us/house-plants-find-the-best-indoor-plants-of-2020.md

 {% endfig %}

 A cactus is a plant naturally growing on hot and dry deserts, therefore it requires **minimal effort**.
-For this reason cacti are perfect for anyone who cannot really take care of plants or often **forget about watering them**.
+For this reason cacti are perfect for anyone who cannot really take care of plants or often **forgets about watering them**.
 Because of their great ability to adapt to any conditions, homeowners often choose them to be their house plants.

 **There are many types of cacti to choose from**.
 There is always at least a dozen of the most popular ones in a typical gardening shop.
 You will surely find the one that suits you perfectly.